Welcome to today's edition of the Rush 24-7 podcast.

 And the vast majority of the money I got was from small donors all across the country.

-Uh he has a range of clients, uh, but we have the toughest ethic rules uh that any president's ever had, and the one thing that he knows is that he cannot talk to the White House, he cannot lobby the White House.
+And the one thing that he knows is that he cannot talk to the White House.

-Uh once he left the White House, he cannot in any way use his former position to have any influence on us.
+Once he left the White House, he cannot in any way use his former position to have any influence on us.

-Why should I get back the money?
+Why should I give back the money?

-I'm not gonna get back the money.
+I'm not going to give back the money.

 There's a lot of people gave me money from Goldman Sachs.